Friday, April 27, 2007

 I know that there are all kinds of legal issues with scripting a real story (about real people.)
 But aside from this and in the unlikely event that anyone has managed to snap up the film rights from this duo, I'm your writer.

 How I'd love to get right inside their heads.
-She - sedate, reserved, well travelled and now 'livid' with her granddaughter's betrayal in a revelatory article in the
+She - sedate, reserved, well travelled and now 'livid' with her granddaughter's betrayal in a revelatory article in the Guardian earlier this week.
+He - the softly spoken black outsider, forced to smoke out of a bedroom window and with no one else to talk to.

 It's not just the obvious age and cultural differences that attract me but the whole idea of 'impropriety' in middle England and the subtly embedded prejudices at play within and outside the family.
 I know this 'type' of story pops up fairly frequently but this particular tale resonates with me.

-here focuses on why a gentile, respectable elderly lady of means from the 'picturesque village of Buriton' should embark on such an 'unsuitable' and (probably) doomed relationship.
+The 'family values' sub text of the Daily Mail's story here focuses on why a gentile, respectable elderly lady of means from the 'picturesque village of Buriton' should embark on such an 'unsuitable' and (probably) doomed relationship.
 No one seems too interested in imagining what the young man may be thinking.

-The Mother brilliantly scripted by Hanif Kureishi and Vers le Sud (Heading South) with Charlotte Rampling and my all time favourite: Harold and Maude but this story seems to offer even more fascinating possibilities.
+Yes there have been other films about supposedly 'mis-matched romance' notably The Mother brilliantly scripted by Hanif Kureishi and Vers le Sud (Heading South) with Charlotte Rampling and my all time favourite: Harold and Maude but this story seems to offer even more fascinating possibilities.

 What do you think?
 And have you come across a news story you'd love to script?